PayPal Chargeback Fees: 7 Easy Ways to Prevent & Reverse Them

 If you’re not covered, ask what you need to do to become eligible.

-Leverage Apps to Automate Processes
+7. Leverage Apps to Automate Processes

-Recommended: Kount and Midigator: The Ultimate Team in Fraud Prevention and Chargebacks
+You might also like: Kount and Midigator: The Ultimate Team in Fraud Prevention and Chargebacks

 Chargebacks are bad for business — They’re a chargeback, after all.
 Whether or not you anticipate them, they can be very damaging to your business, and even worse, they can reduce the amount of money in your PayPal account by several hundred dollars per incident.
+Use the advice above to reduce your costs, improve your cash flow, and keep your business purring like a Bentley.